 Pregnancy is a precious time for you and your baby.
 It brings about major changes to your life and body.
 While your excitement and baby start to grow, you’re probably feeling a bit nervous too.
 Banner Health’s experienced, caring maternity team is here for you each step of the way.
-We offer modern facilities, expert health care providers, groundbreaking treatments and unparalleled resources, education and support.
+We offer modern facilities, expert health care providers, groundbreaking treatments and unparalleled resources, education and support to pregnant mothers.

 Many factors can affect your pregnancy, but it’s always best to get early and regular prenatal care to help ensure a healthy pregnancy and baby.
 Talk to your doctor to learn what you can do to give your baby a healthy start.

 - How do I know I'm pregnant?
 To learn more about pregnancy signs and symptoms, visit our First Trimester page.

 - How long does pregnancy last?
 Most pregnancies last for about 280 days, but they can last anywhere from 37 to about 42 weeks, starting from the first day of the last period.
 It’s divided into 3 trimesters, which are 13 to 14 weeks each.

 - Can I exercise when pregnant?
 Yes!
 And generally, it’s encouraged.
 Get more information on exercising during your pregnancy.

 - What cold medicines are safe to take during pregnancy?
 There are a number of medications effective in helping with cold/flu symptoms while you are pregnant, there are others you should not take.
 Learn more about which ones are safe and which ones to avoid.

 - What can I do for headaches, aches and pains?
 It's common for pregnant women to have headaches, aches and pains.
 However, try to avoid painkillers during pregnancy, especially aspirin in the first trimester.
 Try using more natural remedies like massage, stretching and rest as well as preventive measures such as eating a healthy diet, drinking lots of water and getting exercise.